Chapter 1: A Photograph

 “There’s no time!
 We must go!”

-Up ahead, she saw that Remus had stopped by a manhole cover, and Benjy and Fabian were helping heave it open.
+Up ahead, she sees Remus stop by a manhole cover, and Benjy and Fabian help him heave it across.

 “Come on, Lily!”